 For CEBU, once you arrive at the embassy, register and leave an ID on the guard on duty who will hand you a number.
 He will also put stickers on your phone’s camera lenses.
-Wait for your number and approached the VISA window once called.
-The officer behind the glass will review your documents.
+Wait for your number and approach the VISA window once called.
+The officer will review your documents.
 There will be two scenarios here: staff will (1) hand you a claim stub indicating the date of pick-up or (2) return your documents for incomplete requirements.

-Processing time takes 3-5 days for applicant with OECD Visas while 5-7 days for regular applicants.
-Go back at the embassy on the scheduled release from Mondays to Fridays, 01:30PM to 4PM.
-If you’re visa application is successful, check your details on the visa before leaving the counter.
+Processing time takes 3-5 days for applicants with OECD Visas while 5-7 days for regular applicants.
+Go back to the embassy on the scheduled release from Mondays to Fridays, 01:30PM to 4PM.
+If your visa application is successful, check your details on the visa before leaving the counter.